Mary Poppins (character): Additions

 Andy Weir's Cheshire Crossing depicts Miss Mary Poppins in 1910, prior to her employment to the Banks family, as she works as a tutor for Dr. Ernest Rutherford of Cheshire Crossing and is put in charge of Alice Liddell and Wendy Darling alongside her former student Dorothy Gale.
 Upon travelling to the land of Oz, Poppins is identified as a witch by the Wicked Witch of the West and melted with a bucket of water, before being reformed by Rutherford with a teaspoon of table sugar.
 In the 2017 physical graphic novel version of Cheshire Crossing, Poppins is renamed Gwendolyn Poole due to restrictions from P. L. Travers' estate, although she retains the Poppins name in the Tapas webcomic version.
 In the audio play adaptation, Poppins (as Poole) is voiced by Rebecca Soler.

 Natalie Schafer (as Lovey Howell) plays a Mary Poppins-like character named Mary Poppedin in a dream sequence of the Gilligan's Island episode "And Then There Were None".

 In Guardians of the Galaxy Vol. 2, Peter Quill/Star Lord compares Yondu to Mary Poppins at the climax, leading to him (who does not know the character) proudly proclaiming "I'm Mary Poppins, y'all!" as he saves Star-Lord from dying in the vacuum of space.

 In The Lego Movie 2: The Second Part, a character named Larry Poppins (voiced by Jorma Taccone) is Mary Poppins' male counterpart.

 Due to the phenomenal success of the 1964 film, Mary Poppins makes regular appearances at all the Disney Parks and Resorts.
 She is always accompanied by Bert and is located in the Main Street, U.S.A. area of the parks.
 Mary Poppins and the Pearly band also perform.
 She can also be found at the United Kingdom Pavilion of the World Showcase in Epcot at Walt Disney World.

+A slasher villain take on Mary Poppins, depicted as a "child snatcher" based on her 1926 story's public domain entry in 2022, is set to appear in the 2026 Twisted Childhood Universe film Poohniverse: Monsters Assemble.
+She will serve as one of the film’s primary evils, alongside Peter Pan and The Mad Hatter.